Priyanshu354/Netflix-UI-Clone/README.md

-An Netflix Frontend clone using TECHNOLOGY , HTML & CSS.
+A Netflix Frontend clone using TECHNOLOGY , HTML & CSS.